digicatapult/bridgeAI-gitops-infra/flux/README.md

 This will bring up a kind cluster with flux installed and will automatically install nginx and airflow

+### Airflow

 You can access the airflow UI on http://localhost:3080/airflow
 Username: admin
 Password: admin

+### MLFlow

+You can access the MLFlow UI on http://localhost:3080/mlflow No authentication required.
+You can set the MLFLOW_TRACKING_URI clientside as http://localhost:3080/ Airflow has a variable set to locate the mlflow_tracking_uri